 Holy Spirit, I pray for all those who identify with trauma and struggled through this chapter.
 Give them tremendous grace right now, especially those who were triggered and might be struggling to breathe or even think.
 Let Your embrace be felt, Your words of comfort are heard, and strengthen them now in their inner man.
 In the days to come, help them to secure a plan that brings healing and freedom from the pain and horror of their pasts.
 Give them wings to take flight far above the emotional chains that have grounded them until now.
 In Jesus' name, Amen.

-If you would like to give to the ongoing work of this ministry you can donate online by clicking below or by postal mailing your donation to:
+If you would like to give to the ongoing work of this the ministry you can donate online by clicking below: